HoangHaiPham/DataEngineerZoomCamp/week_3_data_warehouse/homework/homework.md

 - 582.63 MB for non-partitioned table and 0 MB for the partitioned table
 - 646.25 MB for non-partitioned table and 646.25 MB for the partitioned table

+> Answer: 652.6 MB for non-partitioned table and 23.07 MB for partitioned-clusted table.

 ## Question 6:

 Where is the data stored in the External Table you created?